 Definition of Dynamic Typing: To type dynamically is to execute code at runtime, thereby skipping the extra step to compile the code.

 Python is an interpreted language, meaning it is translated to a format that a computer can understand at runtime.
 Accordingly, no compiling takes place with Python.
-Rather, the code is executed right away at runtime.
+Instead, the code is executed right away at runtime.

 What is Duck Typing?

 The Perks of Using Python Are Endless!
-Here’s Yet Another: It has an easy debugging component.
-Python’s interpreter makes a bug an exception instead of giving an error message or breaking.
+Here's Yet Another: It has an easy debugging component.
+Python's interpreter makes a bug an exception instead of giving an error message or breaking.
 No segmentation faults for Python!
-This adds an additional layer of convenience to the equation.
+This adds layer of convenience to the equation.

 One More Rewarding Aspect of Python Before We Move On: Python utilizes garbage collection.